Biogas Production ebook horizontal banner ad.

 CC BY-NC-ND by nsub1

 AD is widely used as a source of renewable energy.
 The process produces biogas, consisting of methane, carbon dioxide and traces of other ‘contaminant’ gases.
 This biogas can be used directly as fuel, in combined heat and power gas engines, or upgraded to natural gas-quality biomethane.
-The nutrient-rich digestate also produced can be used as fertilizer.
+The nutrient-rich digestate also produced can also be used as a fertiliser.

 Egg-Shaped Digesters are Used in the Wet AD Process CSTR or Plug Flow – as Explained Below